lynnlangit/aws-for-bioinformatics/README.md

 # AWS for Bioinformatics

 This repo is a companion to the course **"AWS for Bioinformatics"**.
+- The course will be released in late 2022.
+- Kelly Kermode is my co-author for this course.
-The course will be released in late 2022.
-Shown below is a generic reference architecture with key AWS services which will be covered in this course.
+- Shown below is a generic reference architecture with key AWS services which will be covered in this course.

 Additionally...
 - My Courses on [AWS topics on LinkedIn Learning](https://www.linkedin.com/learning/instructors/lynn-langit)